Knowlson History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Knowlson family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in the area that was referred to as the knoll.
 This surname was originally derived from the Old English word cnolle which means one who lived at the top of the hill or the summit.
-CITATION[CLOSE]

 Early Origins of the Knowlson family

 The surname Knowlson was first found in Yorkshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Knowlson research.
 Another 103 words (7 lines of text) covering the years 1325, 1407, 1514, 1596, 1521, 1399, 1410, 1547, 1632, 1599, 1691, 1588, 1659, 1614, 1621, 1622, 1624, 1626, 1628, 1629, 1599, 1691, 1646, 1668, 1665, 1537, 1550, 1610, 1571 and are included under the topic Early Knowlson History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Knowlson include Knollys, Knoll, Knolle, Knolles, Knowles, Knowlys and others.